alexa/alexa-auto-sdk/platforms/android/modules/alexa/README.md

     mClient.onAuthorizedPlayers(mAuthorizedPlayers);
 ```

-Once the discovery and authorization has been completed, the MACCClient callback reports a player event with at least `SessionsStarted` (this only happens once during lifecycle).
-Depending on the state of the MACC external app, focus should be set or not.
-We can also show the current media information if the external media app is logged in or playing on a separate device.
-You should call two interface methods whenever the MACC client calls this player event.
-The `playerEvent()` method informs the cloud of the player event to stay in sync. `playerError()` should be handled in the same way.

-The `playerId` is static and is associated with one unique MACC application (e.g. Spotify).
+Once the discovery and authorization has been completed, the MACC client reports a player event with at least `SessionsStarted`.

+You should call two interface methods whenever media application events occur:

+* The `playerEvent()` method informs the cloud of the player event to maintain synchronization.
+* The `playerError()` method informs the cloud of a player error and should be handled in the same way as the `playerEvent()` method.

 ```
 @Override